run-llama/llama_index/docs/index.rst

 However, while LLMs are trained on a great deal of data, they are not trained on **your** data, which may private or specific to the problem you're trying to solve.
 It's behind APIs, in SQL databases, or trapped in PDFs and slide decks.

 LlamaIndex solves this problem by connecting to these data sources and adding your data to the data LLMs already have.
 This is often called Retrieval-Augmented Generation (RAG).
 RAG enables you to use LLMs to query your data, transform it, and generate new insights.
 You can ask questions about your data, create chatbots, build semi-autonomous agents, and more.
-To learn more, see our `Use Cases <./end_to_end_tutorials/use_cases.html>`_.
+To learn more, check out our Use Cases on the left.

 🦙 How can LlamaIndex help?
 ***************************